reidev275/ReducingDeveloperFriction/slides/index.md

 ' good morning
 ' thank you so much for coming today
 ' This is Reducing Developer Friction
-' A developer's journey from OO to FP
+' A developer’s journey from OO to FP
-' I'm Reid Evans and you can find me on Twitter @ReidNEvans ' ...
+' I’m Reid Evans and you can find me on Twitter @ReidNEvans ' ...
 I've been developing software since 95

 ***

 ![90s](images/90s.jpg)

-' ...and I've been doing it professionally since 04
+' ...and I’ve been doing it professionally since 04

 ***

 ![2004](images/2004.jpg)

-' I've worked at companies with 5 employees
+' I’ve worked at companies with 5 employees

 ***